Skip to content

 Château les Crostes is a 200-hectare working wine estate near Lorgues in the Var, with 55 hectares of Provence AOC vineyard.
 Constructed in the 17th century by the Comte de Ramatuelle, the estate produced olive groves until the 1956 frost; vineyards were planted in 1980 and have expanded under successive owners.
 Since 2013, Prince Félix and Princess Claire de Luxembourg have owned the property, completing significant modernisation in 2022 while preserving the estate's authenticity.

 Twelve bedrooms sleeping 28 mean the wedding party lives, dines, and explores together.
-Capacity is 150 with full exclusivity, no curfew, and external-free catering; the most flexible weekend format in the collection.
+Capacity is 150 with full exclusivity, no curfew, and external-free catering; one of the most flexible weekend formats on the Riviera.
 The vines, forests, olive groves, and a lily-covered lake form the natural setting; Gorges du Verdon and Côte d'Azur beaches sit within day-trip distance.

 Why We Love It